-In modern medicine patients are often being discharged from the hospital within 2 or 3 days after their total knee replacement surgery.
+In modern medicine patients are often being discharged from the hospital within 2 or 3 days after a total knee replacement surgery.
 In order for patients to be able to manage their new home situation, they are provided with information about pain management, physiotherapy exercises, wound care and everyday things like taking a shower.
-This information is provided to patients by doctors, nurses and physio therapists.
+This information is provided to patients by doctors, nurses and physiotherapists.
 Patients however are merely capable of processing all the information and therefor often leave the hospital with limited knowledge and confidence to take care for themselves.

 A surgeon-blinded randomized controlled trial was conducted with 202 patients who underwent knee replacement surgery in one of the 5 participating hospitals.
-The primary outcome was patient’s level of self-management.
-Secondary outcomes included satisfaction, perceived involvement in recovery by the hospital, pain management, performing physio therapy exercises and knee functional outcome.

 In total, 105 patients were enrolled in the app group and 97 in the control group.
 Preliminary results indicate a significant difference from week 1 onwards for self-management and satisfaction, in favour of the app group.
 From week 2 onwards, (significant) differences are demonstrated for the other outcomes.

 Providing patients with an app to offer them day-to-day education after their total knee replacement surgery is a valuable addition to the standard of care.
 It not only increases self-management, satisfaction and pain-management but has a significant impact on knee outcome scores as well.

 The research is published in het JMIR mHealth magazine.
 Read the abstract and full article here

 Please fill in the contact form below and we will reach out to you as soon as possible.

 IMPORTANT: we are a company providing software to hospitals.
 If you are a patient and have a specific question for your hospital, please contact your hospital.